noreplyavailable/QEMU-Virt_manager-installer/README.md

 - Make sure you have granted execute permissions for install.sh.
 Use `chmod u+x install.sh`
 - Read the text that is presented when you run the install.sh file and follow the instructions.
 - Thats it!

+* Also, this is nowhere near finished or polished.
+Please use your own discretion when you run my shady bash files.
+* I haven't tested most of hte packages because I saw a youtube video about it that seemed legit.
+(Mental Outlaw)